 Ultimately, the mission of the College is the integration of theory and practice through the creation, discovery, preservation and transmission of knowledge in the fine, performing and communication arts.

 Campus Resources: Traditional courses of study are augmented by a variety of performance and presentation resources considered integral to many of the creative programs.
 Included in these are the Hilberry Repertory Theatre, the Symphonic Band and University Orchestra, plus exhibitions in the Elaine L. Jacob Gallery, which features national and international artists and designers, and the Art Department Gallery, all of which usually features work created by students, faculty, and alumni.
 These are only a few of the campus resources that are especially important for majors in the College.
 A more comprehensive listing can be found under each of the specific departments.

 Detroit Resources: The proximity of the Wayne campus to institutions of the Detroit Cultural Center (which includes the Detroit Institute of Arts, the Museum of Contemporary Art Detroit, the Detroit Public Library, the Charles Wright Museum of African American History, Michigan Opera Theatre and Orchestra Hall, among other institutions) provides further unique and enriching benefits for students; professional staff members of these institutions often serve as adjunct faculty in College programs.
 Nearby, too, are major print and electronic communications resources that similarly provide both adjunct faculty and professional assistance to other programs in the College.

 Accrediting Agencies: Programs in the Music Department are accredited by the National Association of Schools of Music.
-Programs offered by the Maggie Allesee Department of Theatre and Dance are accredited by the National Association of Schools of Theatre and the National Association of Schools of Dance.
+The Dance program in the Maggie Allesee Department of Theatre and Dance is accredited by the National Association of Schools of Dance.
 The Public Relations program offered by the Department of Communication is accredited by the Public Relations Society of America.